mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Do you suggest we cower in fear, waiting for the day Holragi saves us all?"

 "There is much to lose and very little to gain by bothering them," thi said.
 "Look.
-Why don't we focus on rebuilding our grain reserves.
+Why don't we focus on rebuilding our grain reserves in the steppe.
 We've lost half to politics.
 We could afford to build more."

-"We can't grow in this darkness.
-And besides, it would only delay the inevitable."

-"There is the desert."

 "And what if the obstruction decides to disperse one day?
 We'll all be roasted alive."

-"And we will have starved to death long before.
-We need to do something within our power, Melna."
+"And we will have starved to death long before that happens.
+We can only do that which is within our power to do, Melna."

 Melna sighed, letting her internal frustration simmer down and settle.